 Storm surges in December of 2010, swept the front range light away, but the Department of Fisheries and Ocean (DFO) dragged the tower back to land and left it lying on its side.
 Life-long local George MacLeod, whose father used to tend the light, wants the tower repaired by the opening of lobster season, noting, "We don't have a lot to offer in the village, but that is one of our attractions."

 Leah MacDonald, whose ancestors also kept the range lights, collected 1,700 signatures and formed the Beach Point Lighthouse Society in an effort to save the tower.
 The petition made it all the way to Gail Shea, minister of the Department of Fisheries, and after seven anxious months, a crane was brought in to place the tower atop a new cement foundation, a short distance from its old one.
 Moving the lighthouse from the parking lot where it had been stored to its new home took about two hours on July 27, 2011.
 After the move, a work crew replaced damaged studs, added support beams, and hooked up electric wiring.
-The tower will receive new shingled and a coat of paint before being reactivated.
+The tower received new shingles and a coat of paint before being reactivated.
 The total cost of the project was $75,000.

 Located along the shore in Murray Harbour.
 The lighthouse is owned by the Canadian Coast Guard.
 Grounds open, tower closed.